Lattice embeddings in percolation: Acknowledgments

 We thank Olle H\"aggstr\"om and Peter Winkler for valuable discussions.
-GRG acknowledges support from Microsoft Research during his stay as a Visiting Researcher in the Theory Group in Redmond.
+G. R. Grimmett acknowledges support from Microsoft Research during his stay as a Visiting Researcher in the Theory Group in Redmond.
 This work was completed during his attendance at a programme at the Isaac Newton Institute, Cambridge.